mattermost/docs/source/guides/channels.rst

 * :doc:`Mention Teammates </messaging/mentioning-teammates>` - Use mentions to get the attention of specific people.
 * :doc:`Share Files </messaging/sharing-files>` - Share videos, voice recordings, and images in your Mattermost messages.
 * :doc:`Execute Commands </messaging/executing-slash-commands>` - Use slash commands to execute Mattermost functionality.
-* :doc:`Save Messages </messaging/saving-messages>` - Save messages to follow up later
+* :doc:`Save Messages </messaging/saving-messages>` - Save messages to follow up later.
 * :doc:`Pin Messages </messaging/pinning-messages>` - Pin useful messages to the top of a channel.
 * :doc:`Search </messaging/searching-in-mattermost>` - Use search to find messages, replies, and contents of files across Mattermost Channels.

 Manage Teams, Channels, and Members
 -----------------------------------

 .. toctree::
    :maxdepth: 1
    :hidden: